Dental Crowns Boca Raton

 What Should I Do if I Accidentally Damage My Crown?

 A damaged crown leaves the tooth beneath it more vulnerable to infection and damage.
 It can also interfere with your bite.
-Hence, you should schedule an appointment with us as soon as your notice that something about your crown no longer feels quite right.
+Hence, you should schedule an appointment with us as soon as you notice that something about your crown no longer feels quite right.
 We'll assess the damage and recommend an appropriate treatment.
 You may need to get the crown replaced with a new restoration.

 Will a Crown Make My Tooth More Sensitive?

 Metal crowns tend to conduct heat very well, so they might have an impact on dental sensitivity.
 Porcelain crowns, on the other hand, allow for less temperature transfer to the underlying tooth.
-With that being said, you may notice some extra sensitivity immediately after a porcelain crown gets placed.
+With that being said, you may notice some extra sensitivity immediately after a porcelain crown is placed.
 That is normal because the crown placement process can irritate the underlying tooth.
 If the discomfort doesn’t subside within a week or two, call our team for assistance.